dr2633/CUDA-Tutorials/01-introduction.md

-# Introduction to GPU Programming and Parallelizationn
+# Introduction to GPU Programming and Parallelization

 # Part 1: From Amdahl's Law to Empirical Scaling Laws